akhil1225/Java-Codes/README.md

-This Repository server as the proof for my Work in Java.
+This Repository serves as the proof for my Work in Java.
 These are some codes that I've written, whilst learning Java.

 # Java Learning Repository